 2) Neural crest cells, cell migration, and cancer

 As our lab began to focus on microtubule regulation in neurons, we then explored out +TIPs function in other cell types, such as embryonic neural crest cells.
 We have been investigating how TACC proteins function during cell migration, and how neural crest cell migration might be disrupted in human disorders such as Wolf-Hirschhorn Syndrome.
 This work is funded by a grant from the American Cancer Society, and from pilot grants from NIH/NIDCR, the March of Dimes, and the Charles Hood Foundation.
-More recently, we have begun to turn our attention to microtubule regulation during cancer metastasis.
+More recently, we have begun to turn our attention to microtubule regulation during cancer metastasis, and we have funding from the Ellison Foundation.

 3) Using Xenopus as a model for investigating embryonic functions of genes associated with human developmental disorders